OmkarTendolkar/action-repo/README.md

 ## 📦 Features

 - Fast and lightweight
-- Easy to set up
-- Beginner-friendly codebase
-- Modular and extensible architecture
+- Easy to set up='- Modular and extensible architecture

 ## 🛠️ Tech Stack